Newburgh Branch: History

 The line opened in 1850 as the New York and Newburgh Rail Road, linking the bustling river port city of Newburgh with the Erie Main Line in Greycourt.
-In 1869, the Erie took over, and passenger service ran on the line until 1937.
-Freight service remained, utilizing Erie Lackawanna and later, leased Central Railroad of New Jersey locomotives, until the 1970s, when the line was abandoned.
-By the 1970s, a single EMD GP7 was the main motive power for the local freight down the branch, usually having less than 20 cars.
+In 1869, the Erie took over, and passenger service continued under the Erie, with many trains continuing directly from Pavonia Terminal in Jersey City, where ferries were available to Manhattan.
+However, service soon declined, and by 1935, there were only four trains per day, albeit all continuing directly from Pavonia.
+However, by 1938, passenger service had ended along the branch, and only freight service remained.
+Freight service was merged into Erie Lackawanna in 1960, along with the rest of the Erie Railroad.
+Eventually, the line started using leased Central Railroad of New Jersey locomotives, and by the early 1970s, a single EMD GP7 was the main motive power for the local freight down the branch, usually having less than 20 cars.
 By March 1974, the line only had two weekly freight trains, and even with the takeover of Conrail in 1976, freight service was on the decline, and ended on December 28, 1977.
 The tracks were taken out in 1983–1984, but all the bridges over Moodna Creek remain.

 Stations

 There were eight stations along the route, plus two shared with other railroads at the endpoints.
 According to a 1935 timetable, two years before passenger service ended, there were a total of four passenger trains a day.
 New Windsor and West Newburgh stations were flag stops, partially because the main purpose of West Newburgh station was to serve West Newburgh Yard.